Manhasset Hills, New York: Road

-Rail

-No rail lines pass through Manhasset Hills.
-The nearest Long Island Rail Road stations to the hamlet are New Hyde Park on the Main Line and East Williston on the Oyster Bay Branch.

 Bus

 The n25 and n26 run along New Hyde Park Road at the western edge of the hamlet.
 Both of these bus lines are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Manhasset Hills.
+National Grid USA provides natural gas to all properties in Manhasset Hills that are hooked up to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within Manhasset Hills, on behalf of the Long Island Power Authority.
+PSEG Long Island provides power to all properties and electrical infrastructure within Manhasset Hills, on behalf of the Long Island Power Authority.

-The former Long Island Motor Parkway's right-of-way now serves as the route of a power line through the area.
+The former Long Island Motor Parkway's right-of-way now serves as the route of a power transmission line through the area.

 Sewage

 All of Manhasset Hills is connected to sanitary sewers, which are part of the Nassau County Sewage District, which handles and treats the hamlet's sanitary waste.

 Water

 Manhasset Hills is located within the boundaries of the Garden City Park Water District and the Manhasset–Lakeville Water District.
 The boundaries of these two districts within the hamlet roughly correspond to the school district boundaries.